-- Click on this video and then this one for 2 different techniques you can use to remember names and faces.
+Click on this video and then this one for 2 different techniques you can use to remember names and faces.
 You can also click on this one and this one if you want more examples.
 Basically it comes down to 1- Pay attention, make sure you're not thinking about something else when you hear the name.
 2- Find a trick.
 It can be an image, someone you know with the same name or a similar one, a funny thought (something the person might be doing or thinking) or even a song.
 3- Associate that trick with the person, ideally to some memorable part of his or her face.
 4- Review.
 Names can be very difficult, more than other forms of memory training.
 But if you try hard enough, it shouldn’t be too long before your can double or triple your baseline level of skills.

-- Finally for now, what's called the linking method can serve as an alternative or a complement to memory palaces.
+What's called the linking method can serve as an alternative or a complement to memory palaces.
 It isn’t quite as powerful and useful as the memory palace, but it’s simpler.
 Basically every element is "linked" is some imaginative way to the previous and and the following elements inside some short story.
 This story can be built with or without using a memory palace.
 Practicing the linking method can be a very good creativity exercise.
 Here's a nice example of how it can work.
 Please note that stories you've built yourself should be much easier to remember than those built by others.
 I sometimes use that for songs and verbatim text memorization, using one image for one line or for up to 5 or 10 lines, depending on how easy or hard to remember I find the text to be.